 Start on your belly with your legs straight and arms extended overhead.
 Lift your legs and your chest to create a banana shape with your body.
 Stay long and extend your biceps by your ears.
 Squeeze your butt to create strength and tension along the back body.
 Hold this position for 30 seconds, rest and then repeat 2–3 more times.

 2. Swimmer Kicks

-From the arch hold, begin to make small “kicks” with the arms and legs.
+From the arch hold, begin to make small “kicks” with the arms (forward, parallel to ground) and legs (fbackward and parallel to ground).
 This exercises add dynamic movement to the arch position.
 Complete 50 repetitions of swimmer kicks.

 3. Forearm Plank

 From the top of a push-up, or plank position, drop down to your forearms.
 Drive your forearms down into the floor as you pull your belly button up towards your spine.
 Engage your legs and squeeze your butt.
 Hold this position for one minute, rest, then repeat two more times.